Christopher G Ahnallen, Ph.D.

 Stanley Fellowship Award

-I am the Co-Director of Psychology and Director of Psychology Education at Brigham and Women's Hospital.
-Currently, I am the Internship Training Director for predoctoral psychology resident training in psychotherapy and psychological assessments.
-I direct the psychology externship program within Inpatient Psychiatry and oversee outpatient externship psychology training.
-I have served for 4 years as the Site Director for an American Psychological Association accredited pre-doctoral internship training program in psychology at Brigham and Women’s Faulkner Hospital.
+I am the Interim Director of Psychology and Director of Psychology Training at Brigham and Women's Hospital.
+Currently, I am the Internship Training Director for psychology internship training program.
+I direct the psychology externship programs within Inpatient Psychiatry and Ambulatory Psychology.
+I previously served for 4 years as the Site Director for an American Psychological Association accredited pre-doctoral internship training program in psychology at Brigham and Women’s Faulkner Hospital.
 I provide clinical supervision of psychology interns and psychiatry residents within the Psychiatry Residency Training Program at this site.
 I have previously served as the VA Boston Healthcare System Psychology Internship Site Director for the Brockton/ West Roxbury campuses, responsible for site administration and clinical supervision development.
-Nationally, I have regularly presented on supervision development for psychologists and have 7 education publications.
+Nationally, I have regularly presented on supervision development for psychologists and have multiple education publications.
 As recognition of my contributions in education, I was awarded the Nga Pham Excellence in Psychology Education Award in 2016.

 A specific focus of my teaching and educational leadership is within the domain of diversity education.
 I co-founded, and currently co-chair, the BWH Psychiatry Diversity and Inclusion Committee.
 In 2019, we received a BWH Aspire Grant to support recruitment and retention efforts in the department for underrepresented minorities.
 I have developed Healthcare Equality Index survey applications for the Human Rights Campaign at Brigham and Women’s Hospitals, which were recognized with Leader designation.
 In 2019 I was awarded a BWH Pillar Award for diversity and inclusion efforts.
 I have previously served as the chair of the Psychology Diversity and Inclusion Committee at VA Boston Healthcare System.
 In 2012, I received a 3.5-year educational research grant from the American Psychological Association to increase culturally competent clinical practice within the VA Boston Healthcare System’s 250+ faculty and trainees in mental health.
 Activities included organizing and hosting local, regional and national leaders to present educational colloquia, developing a multicultural multimedia library and researching educational outcomes.
 My co-PI for this grant is a former pre-doctoral psychology intern who was a previously supervisee and mentee.
 For this work I received the HMS Harold Amos Faculty Diversity Award from the Office for Diversity Inclusion and Community Partnership in 2013.